More vehicles of Russian peacekeepers freely pass along Azerbaijani Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, January 24.
-Eight more supply vehicles of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+Eleven more vehicles of the Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

-In total, conditions for the safe passage of 20 vehicles were created today.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.